Returns Applicable to Individual having Income from Business / Profession for AY 2026-27

 For claiming deduction u/s 80 DD below details need to be provided in ITR :

-Section 80DDB
+| Section 80DDB | |||

-Deduction towards payments made towards Medical treatment of Self or Dependant for specified diseases
+| Deduction towards payments made towards Medical treatment of Self or Dependent for specified diseases |

 |

--
+- Amount

-Section 80E
+| Section 80E | ||||

 Note:

-For claiming deduction under section 80E, below details needs to be provided in ITR :
+For claiming deduction under section 80E, details below needs to be provided in ITR :

 - Loan taken from bank / institution